 - Secure configuration for Admin URL

-- Remove any users no longer on the Cloud for Adobe Commerce project
+- Remove any users no longer on the Adobe Commerce on cloud infrastructure project

 - Configure two-factor authentication

 You can use New Relic services for performance monitoring on Pro and Starter environments.
 On Pro plan accounts, we provide the Managed alerts for Adobe Commerce alert policy to monitor application and infrastructure performance using New Relic APM and Infrastructure agents.
 For details on using these services, see Monitor performance with Managed Alerts.